Prof Godfrey Kyazze

-I joined the Faculty of Science and Technology in 2009 as a Lecturer in Bioprocess Technology.
-My BSc degree was in Industrial Chemistry from Makerere University, Uganda, after which I worked as a Production Chemist at Kampala Pharmaceutical Industries (1996) Ltd. I then returned to Makerere University as an Assistant Lecturer in Industrial Chemistry.
+I joined the then Faculty of Science and Technology in 2009 as a Lecturer in Bioprocess Technology.
+My BSc degree was in Industrial Chemistry from Makerere University, Uganda, after which I initially worked as a Production Chemist at Kampala Pharmaceutical Industries (1996) Ltd. I then returned to Makerere University as an Assistant Lecturer in Industrial Chemistry.
 In 2003, I completed my MSc (Batch Process Engineering) at Loughborough University, UK.

 For my PhD, I investigated the fermentative production of hydrogen from carbohydrate-rich substrates, which I completed in 2007 at the Sustainable Environment Research Centre, University of Glamorgan, UK (now University of South Wales).
 I stayed at Glamorgan for postdoctoral studies investigating the enhancement of hydrogen production from fermentation end products using microbial electrolysis cells.
 I also have a Postgraduate Certificate in Higher Education obtained from the University of Westminster in 2012.